iamlite/WLED-Klipper-Helper/README.md

 ## Installation

+Please note that you need to have Guilouz helper script installed to run curl.
+You can get it [here](https://github.com/Guilouz/Creality-Helper-Script)!

 For Creality K1, K1C, (Probably) K2, Ender 3 V3 KE, and Ender 3 V3 Core XZ, as well as anything using the creality nebula pad

 ```shell